Sator Square: Discovery and dating

 Haverfield was ultimately proved right by the 1931–32 excavations at Dura-Europos in Syria that uncovered three separate Sator square inscriptions, all in ROTAS form, on the interior walls of a Roman military office (and a fourth a year later) that were dated from circa AD 200.

 In 1936, Italian archaeologist Matteo Della Corte discovered a Sator square, also in ROTAS form, inscribed on a column in the Palestra Grande (the gymnasium) near the Amphitheatre of Pompeii (CIL IV 8623).
 This discovery led Della Corte to reexamine a fragment of a square, again also in ROTAS form, that he had made in 1925 at the house of Publius Paquius Proculus, also at Pompeii (CIL IV 8123).
-The square at the house of Publius Paquius Proculus was dated between AD 50 and AD 79 (based on the decorative style of the interior), and the palestra square find was dated pre-AD 62 (and therefore the earthquake of AD 62), (Note: Work by Italian archaeologist Amedeo Maiuri in 1938 showed that graffito on the Pompeii palestra square column associated with the Rotas square were linked to graffito that would have predated the earthquake of AD 62; this was later confirmed by German classical philologist Friedrich Focke in 1948 based on an analysis of the stucco plastering of the specific palestra square columns.) making it the oldest known Sator square discovery to date.
+The square at the house of Publius Paquius Proculus was dated between AD 50 and AD 79 (based on the decorative style of the interior), and the palestra square find was dated pre-AD 62 (and therefore before the earthquake of AD 62), (Note: Work by Italian archaeologist Amedeo Maiuri in 1938 showed that graffito on the Pompeii palestra square column associated with the Rotas square were linked to graffito that would have predated the earthquake of AD 62; this was later confirmed by German classical philologist Friedrich Focke in 1948 based on an analysis of the stucco plastering of the specific palestra square columns.) making it the oldest known Sator square discovery to date.